Email Us : info@registrationguru.in | Call us now: +91-9811536872

 6. ITR 6

-Companies who do not seek an exemption under Section 11 (charitable or religious reasons) are subject to ITR 6.
-Using income tax e-filing with a digital signature is required.
-LLPs and individual taxpayers are exempt from it..
+Companies that do not seek an exemption under Section 11 (charitable or religious reasons) are subject to ITR Form 6 filing.
+It is necessary to electronically file income tax returns with a digital signature.
+LLPs and individual taxpayers are exempt from it.

 7. ITR 7